 Install TWRP Recovery on Moto G 2014

-- Boot the devicve into boot loader mode by switching off the device and hold power+volume down button and release after you see a warning symbol.
+- Boot the device into bootloader mode by switching off the device and hold power+volume down button and release after you see a warning symbol.

-- Connect your Moto G to the PC using an USB cable and make sure it is detected by the PC.
+- Connect your Moto G to the PC using a USB cable and make sure it is detected by the PC.

 fastboot flash recovery recovery.img

-- Reboot you device using the following command:
+- Reboot your device using the following command:

 That’s all, you now have the TWRP recovery on the 2nd generation Moto G.